galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 It shows a convenient way to bridge the gap between a working command line script and installing a real tool that "wraps" that script as a tool in Galaxy.

 The ToolFactory is a Galaxy tool, run in the usual Galaxy tool interface.
-The ToolFactory Appliance makes it available ready to run on a local workstation or high end laptop using
+It is distributed as the ToolFactory Appliance, ready to run on a local linux workstation or high end laptop using
 Docker.

 This first tutorial is an introduction.
-It shows how the Appliance can be installed locally and shows how the ToolFactory works.
-The reader can determine if it can be adapted to their work.
+It shows how ToolFactory generates a `Hello World!` Galaxy tool and how the Appliance can be installed locally.
+The reader will soon learn if it might be adapted to their work.
 If so, an [Advanced ToolFactory tutorial]({% link topics/dev/tutorials/tool-generators-advanced/tutorial.md %}) is available if the material here is relevant to your needs and you would like to learn more details about the different kinds of tools and features the ToolFactory offers.

 Experienced galaxy tool developers already have specialised tools and training to suit their needs so may not gain much from this material.
 Users new to Galaxy from other scientific disciplines not yet familiar with the manual tool development process,